qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   variant when in 'descramble' mode.
 The same is the case for the base layers `_LTR` (normal) and `_DDL` (descramble).

-  Activation: go to `_FUN` layer, touch the key to the left of how you got to that layer.
+  Activation: go to `_FUN` layer, touch the upper/left key (Backspace on base layer).
 This cycles through the descramble modes.

   ⮚ When the left led is white: normal mode.
   ⮚ Right led white: full descramble mode (Linux Unicode input).
   ⮚ Middle led white: half descramble mode, with normal Unicode input system.
   ⮚ Middle led white: half descramble mode, with normal Unicode input system.
-**FIXME: half-descramble is not finished.**
+**FIXME: half-descramble does not work yet.**

   With the middle led set to white, you can take advantage of a Unicode input mode that works on your system, if it is the same when the